Final Fantasy VI: Creation

 Final Fantasy VI entered development after the release of its predecessor V in December 1992.
 The development of the game took just one year to complete.
+The development team consisted of approximately 30 people, which was considered large for the time.
 Series creator and director Hironobu Sakaguchi could not be as intimately involved as in previous installments due to his other projects and his promotion to Executive Vice President of the company in 1991.
 For that reason, he became the producer and split director responsibilities for VI up between Yoshinori Kitase and Hiroyuki Ito: Kitase was in charge of event production and the scenario, while Ito handled all battle aspects.
 Sakaguchi supervised Kitase's cutscene direction and ensured that the project would coalesce as a whole.
 The idea behind the story of VI was that every character is the protagonist.
 All members of the development team contributed ideas for characters and their "episodes" for the overall plot in what Kitase described as a "hybrid process".
 Consequently, Terra and Locke were conceived by Sakaguchi; Celes and Gau by Kitase; Shadow and Setzer by graphic director Tetsuya Nomura; and Edgar and Sabin by field graphic designer Kaori Tanaka.
+Prior to Final Fantasy VI, sound effects in the series were not handled by dedicated staff; instead, they were often created by other team members after completing their primary tasks, reflecting a shift toward more specialized roles during development.
+Beyond character conception, Nomura was also responsible for designing the game's monsters and the visual aspects of battles.
+In the 30th Anniversary interview, Nomura revealed that his design process for the final boss, the Statue of the Gods, involved scanning hand-drawn sketches directly into the game to create sprites, a novel technique at the time that was never reused as the series moved to 3D graphics with Final Fantasy VII.